 Every three years, the 193 Member States of the United Nations collectively decide on a formula – known as the “scales of assessment” – that determines how much each country contributes to the UN regular budget and to peacekeeping operations.

 The process, driven by Member States of the UN, is a complex, but an important one, so we’re taking a moment to answer nine common questions.

 How is the formula determined?

-It’s complicated, as processes can get when they involved nearly 200 participants at the negotiating table (see chart below).
+It’s complicated, as processes can get when they involve nearly 200 participants at the negotiating table (see chart below).

 Breaking it down, each country’s contribution to the UN regular budget is based on a formula that, in theory, represents a country’s “capacity to pay.”